DragonMinded/bemaniutils/README.md

 ## 2dxutils

-A utility for unpacking and repacking `.2dx` files.
+A utility for unpacking and repacking `.2dx` audio container files.
+Can extract RIFF WAV audio out of an existing `.2dx` file, update an existing file or create a new file from scratch given some WAV files.
 This isn't the best utility and I think there are more complete and more accurate programs out there.
 However, they all lack source as far as I could tell, so I developed this.
 Run it like `./2dxutils --help` to see help output and determine how to use this.

 ## afputils

 Utilities for working with several animation formats found across a vast range of games.
-This includes a TXP2 container parser, a GE2D shape parser and an AFP/BSI parser.
+This includes a TXP2 container parser and repacker, a GE2D shape parser and an AFP/BSI parser.
 Together, they make a set of utilities that attempts to work with AFP, the fork of SWF that handles animations in various games.
 This utility is capable of rendering animations out of IFS and TXP2 files as well as providing decompiled pseudocode for the flash-like bytecode found in many animation files.
+It is also capable of unpacking and repacking TXP2 containers with new texture files.
-Note that this format is similar to SWF and thus very complicated.
+Note that this format is based on SWF and thus very complicated.
 Therefore, it is unlikely that these tools will correctly handle all animations from all games that it encounters.
 Run it like `./afputils --help` to see help output and determine how to use it.

 ## api

 Development version of this repository's BEMAPI implementation.
+This serves as the REST-like API layer for inter-network federation of scores, profiles and rivals.
 Run it like `./api --help` to see help output and determine how to use this.
-Much like "services" and "frontend", this should be pointed at the development version of your services config file, which holds information about the MySQL database that this should connect to as well as what game series are supported.
+Much like "services" and "frontend", this should be pointed at the development version of your services config file which holds information about the MySQL database that this should connect to as well as what game series are supported.
 See `config/server.yaml` for an example file that you can modify.

 Do not use this utility to serve production traffic.
 Instead, see `bemani/wsgi/api.wsgi` for a ready-to-go WSGI file that can be used with a Python virtualenv containing this project and its dependencies, uWSGI and nginx.
+Note that if you do not wish to make your network available for federation then this entire service can be omitted.

 ## arcutils